 Information on the blockchain is stored in blocks.
 Each block contains information about the previous block, known as a “cryptographic hash,” as well as a timestamp and transaction data.
 These pieces of information are verified through computing before being added to the existing blocks.
 Adding new blocks to the previous blocks forms a chain of blocks, hence the name “blockchain.”
 The information stored in these blocks is immutable and cannot be backdated, denied, or destroyed.
 Blockchain technology is the foundation for self-sovereign identity (SSI), making it the best development for identity management.

-American Association of Retired Persons (AARP) released a report about the victims of identity theft losing over $50 billion in 2021.
-Thousands of credit/debit cards were compromised, and personal information was stolen from millions of people.
-The Federal Trade Commission (FTC) also published some identity theft cases based on reports lodged by consumers.
+The American Association of Retired Persons (AARP) released a report highlighting that victims of identity theft lost over $50 billion in 2021.
+Thousands of credit/debit cards were compromised, and personal information was stolen from millions.
+The Federal Trade Commission (FTC) also shared identity theft cases based on consumer reports.

 The Three Participants of an SSI System

 SSI system consists of three parties that make a credential credible and valid, just as it is in traditional credential issuance and presentation.
 For example, a university issues a result for a graduating student, who then presents it to a company for a job application.
 The traditional process involves three parties: the university, the student, and the company that wants to hire the graduate.
 The issuer, the holder, and the verifier respectively represent these three participants.
-In the Verifiable Credential Ecosystem, the three participants of SSI are the “Trust Triangle” which contains the issuer, holder, and the verifier.
+In the Verifiable Credential Ecosystem, the three participants of self-sovereign identity are the “Trust Triangle” which contains the issuer, holder, and the verifier.

 Ten Principles of Self-Sovereign Identity

 In 2016, Christopher Allen wrote about Self-Sovereign Identity with a list of guiding principles to which any SSI system must adhere.
-A quick summary of these principles is listed below in support of all you’ve read above:
+The following principles serve as a foundation for the development and implementation of self-sovereign identity:

 The SSI approach to identity management aligns with what Identity.com represents.
 One of our pursuits is a user-centric internet, where users have control over their data.
 More reason why Identity.com doesn’t take the back seat in contributing to this future via identity management systems and protocols.
 We also belong to the World Wide Web Consortium (W3C), the standards body for the World Wide Web.